 This directory also provides the fee range of each therapist, allowing you to see what counseling sessions will cost.
 This means that you don’t have to reach out to each therapist to see what you’ll end up paying, which is a nice touch.

-Gestalt therapy is a type of psychological therapy used to manage the symptoms of mental health conditions and their effects on the human body.
+Gestalt therapy is a form of psychotherapy that is an effective treatment of different mental health conditions and their effects on the human body.

-You may like to see a gestalt therapist if you face problems linked with your mental health, including anxiety, depression or stress, low self-dignity or self-worth, and difficulties in relationships.
+You may like to see a Gestalt therapist if you face mental health problems.
+Gestalt therapy is suitable for a wide variety of mental health presentations including anxiety, depression, stress, low self-esteem or self-worth, and difficulties in relationships.

 Gestalt therapy can also help with some physical conditions, such as migraines.